srobo/website/_posts/2020-03-16-sr2020-competition-postponed.md

 The event will still take place over a weekend, at the University of Reading.

-We have sent a poll to team leaders and volunteers to allow us to select the most appropriate date.
+We have requested feedback from team leaders and volunteers to help select the most appropriate date.

 We hope to confirm the updated date in the next week, so please let us know as soon as you can.